 "Lord Core," Dirk said thickly.
 "Name your odds-it's Lord Core."

 Madelon frowned.
 "Why should it be?"

 Dirk shrugged.
-"He's Privy Councilor-and he was at the field where the sky-ships land, warning us not to try dropping anyone-meaning me.
+"He's Privy Councillor-and he was at the field where the sky-ships land, warning us not to try dropping anyone-meaning me.
 It stands to reason, doesn't it?"

 "Of a sort," she agreed dubiously and turned to the Farmer.
 "Can you get us in?"

-The Fanner nodded.
+The Farmer nodded.
 "I shall lead you to a man who shall lead you.
+Come."

-Come." ney went the way messages went among the churls-from band to hand, surprisingly quickly.
-The Fanner took them into the village again, where a second Farmer was waiting near the common.
+They went the way messages went among the churls-from hand to hand, and surprisingly quickly.
+The Farmer took them into the village again, where a second Farmer was waiting near the common.
 He fell into step beside them; their first guide disappeared into the darkness.

 "I am Oliver," the new guide said.
 "I bear word from Felice."

 Madelon nodded.
 "Is she safe?"

 Oliver nodded.
 "She looked back once, to see her house in flames, and never looked back again.
 She and all her children are safe with the outlaws.
-Word was brought to her husband while you still were fighting; he laid down his hoe and went straight to the forest.
+Word wasbrought to her husband while you still were fighting; he laid down his hoe and went straight to the forest.
 He is with them now."

 Dirk kept his face carefully impassive; but he was, as always, floored by the efficiency of his own people.
 They each knew what to do in any given situation, and did it, without question or hesitation.
 Inbreeding couldn't account for it; he wasn't sure what could.

 Oliver led them up to the castle and around to the side.
 Dirk looked up at the frowning granite pile, looked down at the slimy green of the moat, and felt his own grim dedication renewed.
-Eighteenth-century France-the culture the Lords imitated-had favored chateaus of the elegant-palace sort, not medieval fortresses.
+Eighteenth-century France-the culture the Lords imitated-had favored chateaus of the elegantpalace sort, not medieval fortresses.
 Of course, they hadn't had radio, or radar, or laser pistols, either.
 The Lords made a few concessions here and there; they seemed to be very much aware where the loyalties of their subjects really lay.

 Oliver fumbled next to the bank, came up with a rope, and yanked on it.
 A log floated out from the bankside toward them.
 Oliver lifted its bark off, revealing a long, narrow canoe.
 He gestured; they climbed in, carefully.
-Oliver took up a paddle and sent them across his sixty feet of moat with five slow, even strokes.
+Oliver took up a paddle and sent them across the sixty feet of moat with five slow, even strokes.
 He turned the canoe broadside and grappled the bank while Dirk and Madelon climbed out, and a postern gate opened in the shadows.
 Madelon went toward it, and Dirk turned to thank Oliver; but he was already halfway back across the moat.

 Chills chased each other up Dirk's back as he turned back to the gate.
 They acted like parts of a machine, with perfect timing and perfect coordination-and in a situation like this, it was a fair bet they hadn't had much rehearsal.

 He stepped through the postern, and it closed behind him as a hand closed on his arm.
 The pressure was gone as quickly as it had come, and a slender, liveried silhouette was moving away from them.
-Dirk followed, and glanced down to see
+Dirk followed, and glanced down to see Madelon cloaked in a black, hooded robe.
+Again the sense of eeriness shimmered over him; they thought of everything.